stay·manual

 Better: name it after the property.
 “CasaLisboa”, “BeachVilla-WiFi”, “MountainCabin”.
 The guest spots it immediately.
 As a bonus, if you have multiple properties on the same street, your guests don't accidentally connect to the unit next door.

-Avoid: emoji in the SSID name (some devices choke), special characters like apostrophes, and anything that looks like a default name (“Linksys”).
+Avoid: emoji in the network name (some devices choke), special characters like apostrophes, and anything that looks like a default name (“Linksys”).
 Stick to 8–24 characters, letters and numbers, easy to spell out loud if someone has to.

 The password problem

 The single most common WiFi-related support message is “the password isn't working”.
-Nine times out of ten, the password IS working — the guest typed it wrong.
+Nine times out of ten, the password IS working; the guest typed it wrong.
 Source of the typo, in roughly this order of frequency:

 • Lowercase l vs the number 1.
 On most phone keyboards these look identical.